 - Giving the wrong dosage (strength) of medication.

 - Receiving somebody else’s medication.

-- Drugs being administered in the wrong way.
+- Administering drugs in the wrong way.

 Wrong Medication Negligence By A GP

 GP’s have a small amount of time, usually around 10-minutes, to assess, diagnose and treat each patient.
-While many patients receive good levels of care if mistakes happen they could cause ill effects on a patient.
+While many patients receive good levels of care, if mistakes happen, they could cause ill effects on a patient.
 Some scenarios in which a GP could be liable for your suffering include:

 - If the GP gives you medication that reacts to other medication you’re already taking.